ritmps/DragonLiveLink/README.md

 DragonFrame DragonBridge LiveLink Plugin for Unreal

-This is a Windows PC only plugin.
+This is a Windows PC only plugin for now.

 Based on `RiTE_MRMC_LiveLink`

+## Other note